jacinth360/Rshiny_basic-/README.md

 > Building interactive data visualization tools for effective communication.

 ## Introduction
-In the realm of data science, effectively communicating findings and insights is paramount.
-Especially in fields like bioinformatics, where collaborators might not be as tech-savvy, creating user-friendly visualization tools becomes essential.
-This project aims to develop an R Shiny application to facilitate the exploration and visualization of data, catering to both technical and non-technical users.
+This repo aims to develop an R Shiny application to facilitate the exploration and visualization of data.

-## Problem Statement
-Communicating complex data and results to stakeholders who may not have a technical background can be challenging.
-This project addresses this challenge by developing an interactive data visualization application using R Shiny.
-By providing an intuitive interface, users can explore data and gain insights without requiring advanced technical skills.

 ## Objectives
 - Develop a user-friendly interface using R Shiny.